michnak/typescript-starter/README.md

 ## Features

-TypeScript 5+
+- TypeScript 5+
-Reloading with Nodemon and ts-node
+- Reloading with Nodemon and ts-node
-Export and import (ES modules) enabled
+- Export and import (ES modules) enabled
-ESlint
+- ESlint
-Prettier
+- Prettier
-Husky for pre-commit hook and lint-staged to format only staged files Rimraf for production build and start
+- Husky for pre-commit hook and lint-staged to format only staged files
+- Rimraf for production build and start
-Jest for (can be excluded by switching to branch without-jest)
+- Jest for testing(can be excluded by switching to branch without-jest)

 ## How to run